-A resident locked out of his/her room should call the Office of Public Safety at (304) 704-9111.
+A resident locked out of his/her room should call their Resident Assistant then their Residence Director and then the Office of Public Safety at (304) 704-9111 at last resort.
 Habitual offenders may be subject to a fine.

 6.5.3.11 Lost Keys and Access Devices